near/NEPs/text/0018-genesis_block.md

 `transfer(other_account_id, amount)` can transfer vested locked tokens to a different account.

-NEAR Foundation entity gets one access key for this account which allows to call these two functions:
+The NEAR Foundation entity gets one access key for this account which allows to call these two functions:
 * `permanently_unstake()`;
 * `terminate()`.